 For ages, we have understood the meaning of a rose's color.
 That works best if a rose color is solid.
 Probably the majority of the world knows what it means to get or give a red, pink, yellow, or white rose, although this may differ in various cultures.
 This left bi-color roses somewhat under-appreciated.
 Until now, because bi-color roses have become HOT; many florists nowadays are looking for high-quality roses in two-tones to use in their floral designs, to give it that little extra.
-One two-toned premium rose which is often asked for by flower designers around the world is the white-pink rose Jumilia
+One two-toned premium rose which is often asked for by flower designers around the world is the white-pink rose Jumilia.
+An amazing variety.

 The major reason why bi-color roses are gaining ground and are increasingly popular has to do with the fact that two-toned roses enable florists to fulfill, and even exceed their customers' wishes and expectations.
 As Parisien florist Eric Desoize from CasaNova likes to state: